|

 did not tell a person about Jesus, then that person’s blood, that person’s

-life for eternity was on his shoulders.
-He was responsible to help people enter
+life for eternity, was on his shoulders.
+He

-into eternal life with Jesus, and if he carried out that task to the best of his
+carried out that task to the best of his ability, then he had fulfilled his

-ability, then he had fulfilled his responsibility.
-If people accept what he
+responsibility.
+If people accept

-says, he rejoices.
-If they reject
+what he says, he rejoices.
+If they

 Paul worked hard and therefore felt that no man’s eternal destiny, or